webmaxru/pwa-for-production/README.md

 ```bash
 ng serve
 ```
 2. Open [http://localhost:4200/](http://localhost:4200/).
-You should see the page with `Angular PWA` header.
+You should see the page with `PWA For Production` header.
 3. "Ctrl-C" to stop the app.

 ## Creating a production build and serving it via external web server
 ```bash
 npm run build-pwa-bundle
 ```
-The `dist/angular-pwa` folder should be created.
+The `dist/pwa-for-production` folder should be created.

 - If you use `serve`: Run `serve` and open `http://127.0.0.1:5000` in your browser.

-You should see the page with `Angular PWA` header.
+You should see the page with `PWA For Production` header.

 ## We are ready to start the workshop!
 Follow the trainer instructions.